xulman/mastodon-sciview-take2/README.md

 It aims to display data from [Mastodon](https://github.com/mastodon-sc) also in [sciview (and scenery)](https://github.com/scenerygraphics/sciview).

-The repository was started during the [scenery and sciview hackathon](https://imagesc.zulipchat.com/#narrow/stream/391996-Zzz.3A-.5B2023-06.5D-scenery.2Bsciview-hackathon-dresden) in Dresden (Germany) in June 2023, but most of the code was contributed by [`xulman`](https://github.com/xulman) shortly afterwards.
+The repository was started during the [scenery and sciview hackathon](https://imagesc.zulipchat.com/#narrow/stream/391996-Zzz.3A-.5B2023-06.5D-scenery.2Bsciview-hackathon-dresden) in Dresden (Germany) in June 2023, but most of the code was contributed by [`xulman`](https://github.com/xulman) shortly afterward.

 ## The standard view
 Here's an example of data inspection that can be made possible via this project.
 It features volumetric rendering overlaid with colored spheres.
-The pixel data, spheres and their color comes from the Mastodon, the later in particular shows colors assigned to individual cell tracks:
+The pixel data, spheres and their color come from the Mastodon, the latter in particular shows colors assigned to individual cell tracks:

 ![Example of windows arrangement of the project in action, when spheres are used to denote the tracking](doc/full_with_spheres.png)

 ## The in-painting view
-In an attempt to simplify a little the standard standard view, the spheres can be not displayed and instead pixels in their vicinity will take the color.
+In an attempt to simplify a little the standard view, the spheres can be not displayed and instead pixels in their vicinity will take the color.
 This is called **in-painting** in this project, and can look like in the following example:

 ![Example of windows arrangement of the project in action, when tracking colors are impainted to the volumetric data](doc/full_with_inpainting.png)